NCC begins pre-enforcement action on Starlink over price hike

-A statement by the Director, Public Affairs of NCC, Reuben Muoka said “the action of the company is in contravention of Sections 108 and 111 of the Nigerian Communications Act (NCA), 2003, and Starlink’s licence conditions regarding tariffs.”
+“The action of the company is in contravention of Sections 108 and 111 of the Nigerian Communications Act, 2003, and Starlink’s License Conditions regarding tariffs.

 Support PREMIUM TIMES' journalism of integrity and credibility